Dingwall Castle

 Dingwall Castle was a medieval fort and royal castle in the town of Dingwall, eastern Ross-shire, Scotland.

 The castle is believed to have been established by Norse settlers in the area in the 11th century.

 Wars of Scottish Independence

-During the Wars of Scottish Independence the castle was garrisoned by the forces of king Edward I of England.
-However it was later captured by Scottish forces for king Robert I of Scotland (Robert the Bruce) led by Uilleam II, Earl of Ross.
+During the Wars of Scottish Independence the castle was garrisoned by the forces of Edward I of England.
+However it was later captured by Scottish forces for Robert the Bruce led by Uilleam II, Earl of Ross.

 From the castle, the Earl of Ross (chief of Clan Ross) led the men of Ross to fight against the English at the Battle of Bannockburn in 1314.
 As a reward in 1321 King Robert granted Dingwall Castle with the town and lands of Dingwall to the Earl of Ross.

 Murder in the Castle

 In 1370 a feud arose between William de Moravia, 5th Earl of Sutherland (chief of Clan Sutherland) and Iye Mackay, 4th of Strathnaver (chief of Clan Mackay).
 A meeting was arranged for them to meet at Dingwall Castle to resolve their issues.
 However, Iye Mackay and his son Donald Mackay were both murdered in the castle while they were asleep by Nicholas Sutherland, 1st of Duffus, brother of the Earl of Sutherland.
 See page: Iye Mackay, 4th of Strathnaver for a detailed explanation of the feud.